heathermiller/dist-prog-book/chapter/8/big-data.md

 ***Vertex-cuts - GraphX’s solution to effective partitioning*** : An alternative approach which does the opposite of edge-cut — evenly assign edges to machines, but allow vertices to span multiple machines.
 The communication and storage overhead of a vertex-cut is directly proportional to the sum of the number of machines spanned by each vertex.
 Therefore, we can reduce communication overhead and ensure balanced computation by evenly assigning edges to machines in way that minimizes the number of machines spanned by each vertex.

 The GraphX RDG structure implements a vertex-cut representation of a graph using three unordered horizontally partitioned RDD tables.
-These three tables are gone into in more detail in the paper, but the general purposes are as follows:
+These three tables are as follows:

 - `EdgeTable(pid, src, dst, data)`: Stores adjacency structure and edge data.
 -  `VertexDataTable(id, data)`: Stores vertex data.
 Contains states associated with vertices that are changing in the course of graph computation